Texas Star Net

 - Facilitating a Violation of the AUP: Advertising, transmitting, or otherwise making available any software, program, product, or service that is designed to violate the AUP is prohibited.
 This includes the facilitation of the means to Spam, installing Spyware or Malware from our servers, initiation of pinging, flooding, mail bombing, denial of service attacks, and piracy of software.

 - Export Control Violations: Exporting encryption software over the Internet or otherwise, to points outside the United States is prohibited.

 - Other Illegal Activities: Engaging in activities that are determined to be illegal is prohibited.
 This includes advertising, transmitting, or otherwise making available ponzi schemes, pyramid schemes, phishing schemes, fraudulently obtaining credit card numbers, identity theft, and pirating software.

 - Non-compliance with 18 U.S.C.
 Section 2257: The client is responsible for insuring compliance with 18 U.S.C.
 Section 2257 regarding record keeping and notification of record location for any websites on any server whether co-located, dedicated, or shared which is hosted on our network.

-- Any activities we can not personally tolerate: Engaging in activities, whether lawful or unlawful, that we determine to be harmful to clients, operations, reputations, goodwill, or the Internet at large is prohibited.
+- Any activities we can not personally tolerate: Engaging in activities, whether lawful or unlawful, that we determine to be harmful to clients, operations, reputations, goodwill or the Internet at large are prohibited.